Accessible Website Build & Rebrand Series Overview:

 In my 10 years as director of digital marketing in the digital agency world, I supported dozens of new website launches.
 However, it wasn’t until I went in-house in as the head of marketing for a B2B SaaS organization that I became fully responsible for an end-to-end build that required architecture, design, building, messaging, and a successful launch.

 Since then, I’ve built multiple websites using a combination of technologies, platforms, and partners.
-I’ve learned a lot over the years and view this knowledge as a personal key competitive differentiator.
-To date, I have been reluctant to open up and share at a granular level.
+I’ve learned a lot over the years and view this knowledge as a competitive differentiator in helping the organizations I’ve worked for to succeed.

 TPGi Website and Rebrand Project: